zd3nik/SubSim/README.md

 Ineffective, Illegal, and Invalid Commands
 ------------------------------------------

-An ineffective command is a legal command that doesn't do anything effective.
+An ineffective command is a legal command that doesn't do anything.
 All the consequences of issuing an ineffective command take effect.
 For example, if you submit a command to fire a torpedo that is not charged or insufficiently charged to reach its destination the torpedo is still fired but it will not detonate, so you just wasted a torpedo (in some game configurations you may have a limited number of torpedos).
 The same thing applies to mines; if they are not fully charged you can still deploy them, but they are inert and you've wasted a mine.
 You will not be disqualified for ineffective commands, but you will not be able to score points by submitting ineffective commands.

 An illegal command is one that is recognized and correctly formed but cannot be executed.
 Such as attempting to move to an illegal square (a square beyond the edge of the game map or a square that contains a permanent obstacle), attempting to fire a torpedo or deploy a mine to an illegal square, attempting to charge an unknown or un-chargeable equipment item, moving in an unknown direction, etc.  You will be removed from the game and given a score of 0 if you issue any illegal commands.